Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Abstract

 \section{Abstract}

-Predicting stroke risk is a complex challenge that can be enhanced by integrating diverse clinically available data modalities.
-This study introduces a self-supervised multimodal framework that combines 3D brain imaging, clinical data, and image-derived features to improve stroke risk prediction prior to onset.
-By leveraging large unannotated clinical datasets, the framework captures complementary and synergistic information across image and tabular data modalities.
-Our approach is based on a contrastive learning framework that couples contrastive language-image pretraining with an image-tabular matching module, to better align multimodal data representations in a shared latent space.
-The model is trained on the UK Biobank, which includes structural brain MRI and clinical data.
-We benchmark its performance against state-of-the-art unimodal and multimodal methods using tabular, image, and image-tabular combinations under diverse frozen and trainable model settings.
-The proposed model outperformed self-supervised tabular (image) methods by 2.6\% (2.6\%) in ROC-AUC and by 3.3\% (5.6\%) in balanced accuracy.
-Additionally, it showed a 7.6\% increase in balanced accuracy compared to the best multimodal supervised model.
-Through interpretable tools, our approach demonstrated better integration of tabular and image data, providing richer and more aligned embeddings.
-Gradient-weighted Class Activation Mapping heatmaps further revealed activated brain regions commonly associated in the literature with brain aging, stroke risk, and clinical outcomes.
-This robust self-supervised multimodal framework surpasses state-of-the-art methods for stroke risk prediction and offers a strong foundation for future studies integrating diverse data modalities to advance clinical predictive modeling.
+Predicting stroke risk is a complex challenge that can be facilitated by integrating diverse clinically available data modalities.
+This study introduces a self-supervised multi-modal framework combining brain MRI and clinical records to improve stroke risk prediction prior to onset.
+By leveraging large unannotated clinical datasets, the framework captures complementary and synergistic information across image (brain MRI) and tabular (clinical records) data modalities, serving as a multi-modal foundation model.
+Our approach employs a contrastive learning framework integrating language-image pretraining with an image-tabular matching module, to better capture the multimodal characteristics of each patient.
+We benchmark its performance against state-of-the-art uni-modal and multi-modal methods across tabular, image and combined data modalities under various model settings.
+The proposed multi-modal foundation model outperformed self-supervised tabular (image) methods by 2.1\% (2.8\%) in ROC-AUC and by 10.6\% (12.8\%) in balanced accuracy.
+Additionally, it showed a 7.6\% increase in accuracy compared to the best multi-modal supervised model.
+Using interpretable tools, our approach demonstrated better integration of tabular and image data, providing richer and more aligned embeddings.
+Moreover, interpretable model-derived heatmaps further underscored brain regions frequently associated in the literature with brain aging, stroke risk, and clinical outcomes.
+This robust self-supervised multi-modal foundation model surpasses state-of-the-art methods for stroke risk prediction and lays the groundwork for future studies integrating diverse data modalities to advance clinical predictive modeling.
+Our approach is the first to allow the prediction of stroke risk prior to onset by leveraging multimodal clinical data, and could support earlier identification of at-risk patients and facilitate more proactive clinical management.